stelabiju/mlops-pipeline/README.md

 k8s/deployment.yaml
 ```

-with the new Docker image tag and pushes the updated Kubernetes manifest back to GitHub.
+with the new image tag and pushes the updated Kubernetes manifest to GitHub.

+---

-## 6. GitOps Deployment with Argo CD
+# 10. GitOps Deployment with Argo CD

 Argo CD monitors the Kubernetes configuration stored in GitHub.

-The deployment flow is:
+The Jenkins-based GitOps deployment flow is:

 ```text
 Jenkins